satinderkaura348-ops/prometheus-grafana/README.md

 **🏗️ Architecture Overview**

-Production-ready Kubernetes monitoring on AWS EKS using GitOps methodology with ArgoCD.
-Fully managed infrastructure-as-code with Terraform and automated CI/CD.
+Production-ready Kubernetes monitoring solution on AWS EKS using GitOps methodology with ArgoCD.
+This infrastructure deploys a complete observability stack with Grafana for visualization and Prometheus for metrics collection, fully managed as code with Terraform.

 **Key Components**
 ```